 \section{Light scattering and cooperative effects}

 Light scattering is the primary mechanism of physical observation.
-The state of the light field carries a great deal of information about the object with which the light has just interacted.
-A simple example is that one can tell the shape and color of an object by receiving the light scattered off its surface.
+The state of the light field carries a great deal of information pertaining to the object with which the light has just interacted.
+A simple example is that one can tell the shape and color of an object by receiving the light scattered off of its surface.

-With the development of physics, the models of light have kept getting more comprehensive.
+With the development of physics, the models of light have consistently become more comprehensive.
 Beyond the simple ray model in geometrical optics, wave properties of light were introduced in the scope of physical optics.
-Later, within the framework of classical electrodynamics, light scattering could be explained satisfactorily.
+Later, within the framework of classical electrodynamics, light scattering could be explained to satisfaction.
 Examples include Rayleigh and Mie scattering.
-Both terms refer to discrete radiators in a liquid or gaseous medium, where each particle (e.g. an atom or a molecule) deflects the incoming light independently.
+Both terms refer to discrete radiators in a liquid or gaseous medium, where each particle (e.g. an atom or a molecule) independently deflects incoming light.

 Assuming the light wavelength is $\lambda$ and the dimension of a particle is $D$, in the small particle regime, Rayleigh scattering would be observed.
-In a description as an elastic scattering process, each particle is treated as a classical dipolar radiator that oscillates at the same frequency as the incoming electric field and then re-radiates the field outward.
+In a description as an elastic scattering process, each particle is treated as a classical dipolar radiator that oscillates at the same frequency as the incoming electric field and re-radiates the field outward.
 In Rayleigh scattering, the relative intensity of the scattered light is proportional to $\lambda^{-4}$.
 This is the reason for the blue sky; the shorter the wavelength, the more scattering in the direction of our eyes.

 When the size of the scattering particles is comparable to the wavelength, the Rayleigh model breaks down.
 One can instead solve the Maxwell equations that describe a plane wave scattered by a homogenous sphere in terms of an infinite series of spherical harmonics.
 This solution describes Mie scattering.
-There are some remarkable features about Mie scattering that make it different from Rayleigh scattering.
-For example, the intensity of the scattered light is generally higher in the forward direction than in the backward direction; the larger the particle, the more of the light is scattered in the forward direction.
+A few remarkable features of Mie scattering differentiate it from Rayleigh scattering.
+For example, the intensity of the scattered light is generally higher in the forward direction than backward: the larger the particle, the more of the light is scattered in the forward direction.
 Rayleigh and Mie scattering have features similar to the light scattering processes in dense gases that we study in this dissertation.

 In many cases light scattering is an important aspect of the optical response of a material sample to light.
-For example, light attenuation inside a medium of independent radiators may often be understood as scattering of light away from the incident beam.
-The relative intensity of the transmitted light may, of course, always be written in terms of the optical thickness (optical density, optical depth) $D$ of the sample as
+For example, light attenuation inside a medium of independent radiators may often be understood as light scattering away from the incident beam.
+The relative intensity of the transmitted light may always be written in terms of the optical thickness (optical density, optical depth) $D$ of the sample as

 (Equation).

-In a common case the optical thickness is given by the thickness of the sample $h$, the total cross section of light scattering from the radiators $\sigma$, and the density of the scatters $\rho$ in the form $D=\sigma\rho h$.
+In a common case, the optical thickness is given by the thickness of the sample $h$, the total cross section of light scattering from the radiators $\sigma$, and the density of the scatters $\rho$ in the form $D=\sigma\rho h$.
 This is known as the Beer-Lambert law.
-It is, for instance, one of the theoretical bases of absorption imaging, a commonly used technique to extract information about the sample in cold-atom experiments.
+It is one of the theoretical bases of absorption imaging: a commonly used technique to extract information from the sample in cold-atom experiments.